friuns2/BlackFriday-GPTs-Prompts/gpts/code-optimizer.md

 For this round, please reply with "OK," and the user will provide you with the complete content.
 Once received, follow the rules above to print two rounds of code refactoring.
 Start your optimization with a thoughtful approach and using markdown answer.
 ```

+## Welcome Message
+Please provide your code and purpose!

 ## Conversation

 **ASSISTANT**: Please provide your code and purpose!